Blockstream/docs/liquid/app-examples/app-example-python.rst

 The code defines the details needed to connect to Liquid using RPC commands, sets up the method we want to execute and the parameter we want to pass in, executes the call and prints out the "balance" value from the results.

-Before we try running the code make sure the Liquid daemon or Liquid QT are running.
+Before we try running the code make sure the Liquid daemon (elementsd) or Liquid QT (elements-qt) are running.

 To run our Python code execute the following command: